MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-offline.md

   ![Machine Learning Server setup log files](./media/mlserver-setup-log-files.png)

+<a name="connect-validate"></a>

 ## Connect and validate

-Machine Learning Server executes on demand as R Server or as a Python application:
+Machine Learning Server executes on demand as R Server or as a Python application.

-+ Python runs when you execute a .py script.
-+ R Server runs as a background process, as **Microsoft R Server Engine** in Task Manager.
-Server startup occurs when a client application like [R Tools for Visual Studio](https://docs.microsoft.com/visualstudio/rtvs/installation) or Rgui.exe connects to the server.

 As a verification step, connect to each application and run a script or function.

-**For Python**

-1. Go to C:\Program Files\Microsoft\ML Server\PYTHON_SERVER.
-2. Double-click **Python**.
-3. At the command line, type `help()` to open interactive help.
-4. Type ` revoscalepy` at the help prompt, followed by `microsoftml` to print the function list for each module.

 **For R**

+R Server runs as a background process, as **Microsoft R Server Engine** in Task Manager.
+Server startup occurs when a client application like [R Tools for Visual Studio](https://docs.microsoft.com/visualstudio/rtvs/installation) or Rgui.exe connects to the server.

 1. Go to C:\Program Files\Microsoft\ML Server\R_SERVER\bin\x64.
 2. Double-click Rgui.exe to start the R Console application.